-What is the difference between a Strength & Conditioning Coach and a Personal Trainer?
+What’s the difference between a Strength and Conditioning Coach and a Personal Trainer?

-Whilst both roles work to improve your fitness, a Personal Trainer will focus on a broader range of client.
+Whilst both roles work to improve your fitness, a Personal Trainer will focus on a broader range of clients.
 Goals can be anything from fat loss to muscle gain, running a 5k to increasing overall health and wellbeing.
-A Strength & Conditioning Coach is more specialised and instead of focusing on body composition, they will look to improve your performance in any given activity.
+A Strength and Conditioning Coach is more specialised and instead of focusing on body composition, they’ll look to improve clients performance in any given activity.

-It is often said the difference between a PT and a Strength & Conditioning Coach is that Personal Trainers work with the general public, whilst S & C Coaches work with athletes.
-Many Strength & Conditioning Coaches do indeed work with athletes, but the title is not exclusive to them.
-We all use Strength & Conditioning and could benefit from improved movement and reduced injury.
+It’s often said the difference between a Personal Trainer and a Strength and Conditioning Coach is that Personal Trainers work with the general public, whilst Strength and Conditioning Coaches work with athletes.
+Many Strength and Conditioning Coaches do indeed work with athletes, but the title is not exclusive to them.
+Everyone uses Strength and Conditioning and could benefit from improved movement and reduced injury.

-Programming is very different for a Strength & Conditioning Coach because where most PT’s would be working towards a goal more focused on physical appearance (in general) a Strength & Conditioning Coach needs to design a programme to optimise movement performance.
-Programming is based heavily in science & evidence-based practice, focused on functionality.
+Programming is very different for a Strength and Conditioning Coach because where most Personal Trainers would be working towards a goal more focused on physical appearance (in general) a Strength and Conditioning Coach needs to design a programme to optimise movement performance.
+Programming is based heavily on science and evidence-based practice focused on functionality.

-There are lots of routes into the market to become a Fitness Professional, but when it comes to becoming a Strength & Conditioning Coach the market is far more specialised.
+There are lots of routes into the market to become a Fitness Professional, but when it comes to Strength and Conditioning the market is far more specialised.

 Who can become a Strength and Conditioning Coach?

-With the right work ethic and a good education provider, anyone can develop a career as a Strength & Conditioning Coach.
-We suggest doing your research on training providers, read their feedback and speak to their team.
-You need to be confident in your education provider as they will help shape your future as a coach.
+With the right work ethic and a good education provider, anyone can develop a career as a Strength and Conditioning Coach.
+As with anything, we always suggest doing your research on training providers, read their feedback, check their accreditations, and speak to their team.
+You need to be confident in your education provider as they’ll help shape your future as a coach.
 Look for a provider that will help with your continued development once you are qualified.

-To give you an idea of who does become a Strength & Conditioning Coach, we surveyed Strength & Conditioning course graduates to discover their job roles at entry-level.
+To give you an idea of the type of people who become Strength and Conditioning Coaches, we surveyed Strength and Conditioning Education course graduates to discover their job roles at entry-level.

-As you can see, people from a wide variety of backgrounds are able to go on to become Strength & Conditioning Coaches.
+As you can see, people from a wide variety of backgrounds are able to go on to become Strength and Conditioning Coaches.

 What makes a good Strength & Conditioning Coach?

-There are many personality traits that can help you to become a great Strength & Conditioning Coach and many of these you’re likely to already have if you work in the industry.
-There is no one size fits all, but the following traits will certainly help.
+There are many personality traits that can help you become a great Strength and Conditioning Coach and many of these you’re likely to already have if you work in the fitness industry.
+There is no one size fits all, but the following traits will certainly help:

-Good organisation skills.
-You’ll need good organisational skills to ensure you keep track of your client’s programming, sessions, progress and results.
+- Organisation skills – you’ll need good organisational skills to ensure you keep track of your client’s programming, sessions, progress, and results.
 You’ll need to be able to work your diary to get the best for your clients.
 Good timekeeping and organisation will help you deliver results.

-Another transferable skill is confidence, confidence in strength and conditioning comes with a good certification which will help you master the skills and also with experience.
+- Confidence – another transferable skill is confidence, confidence in strength and conditioning comes with good training which will help you master the skills and also with experience.
 Having confidence in your own abilities as a coach will help your clients have confidence in you and themselves too.

-From a more practical perspective, we’ve found typically that great Strength & Conditioning Coaches have:
+From a more practical perspective, we’ve found typically that great Strength and Conditioning Coaches have:

 - Excellent attention to detail.

-- A thirst for knowledge & willingness to continue to learn throughout their career.
+- A thirst for knowledge and willingness to continue to learn throughout their career.

 - Industry recognised certifications that will enable them to get fully insured.

-Do you need certifications to become a Strength & Conditioning Coach?
+Do you need a certificate to become a Strength and Conditioning Coach?

 Certifications will help you take your passion and real-life experience to the next level.

-If you’re looking to become a Strength & Conditioning Coach after searching on google, you’re likely to believe that the only way forward is a very expensive bachelor’s degree & whilst for some roles this may be the case, it doesn’t mean you can’t become a coach without one – it’s certainly not a requirement of one of our courses!
+If you’re looking to become a Strength and Conditioning Coach after searching on google, you’re likely to believe that the only way forward is a very expensive bachelor’s degree.
+Whilst for some roles this may be the case, it doesn’t mean you can’t become a coach without one – it’s certainly not a requirement of one of our courses!

-We recommend finding a professional level certification which gives you the ability to practice as a coach and gain insurance.
-A certification should also give you the knowledge to be competent and confident in your abilities as a coach.
-A good strength and conditioning course will give you support throughout.
-There should options for continued development following your certification that will allow you to grow into a successful coach.
+We recommend finding a professional-level certification that gives you the ability to practice as a coach and gain insurance.
+A Strength and Conditioning certification should also give you the knowledge to be competent and confident in your abilities as a coach.
+A good strength and conditioning course will provide you support throughout.
+There should be options for continued development following your certification that will allow you to grow into a successful coach.